theatlantic/citylab-data/citylab-congress/methodology.md

 Methodology
 ================

-David H. Montgomery
+#### By David H. Montgomery
-10/3/2018

-CityLab has unveiled a new model for understanding congressional districts in terms of density, the CityLab Congressional Typology.
+CityLab has unveiled a new model for understanding congressional districts in terms of density, the CityLab Congressional Density Index (CDI).
 This model classifies every congressional district by the density of its neighborhoods using a machine-learning algorithm.

 This article explains how we calculated the model.
-You can download our classification for each congressional district [here](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/clustered_districts.csv), and download the R code used to calculate the model [here](https://github.com/theatlantic/citylab-data/tree/master/citylab-congress).
+You can download our classification for each congressional district [here](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/citylab_cdi.csv), and download the R code used to calculate the model [here](https://github.com/theatlantic/citylab-data/tree/master/citylab-congress).

 The premise: start with Census tracts
 -------------------------------------